heiskr/u/README.md

 You must call functions with the exact set of available arguments.
 However, functions may define defaults for some arguments.
 When calling functions, arguments with defined defaults can be skipped.

 ```
-set divideAndAdd do a b c
+set divideAndAdd to a b c
   add (divide a b) c

-set divideAndAddWithDefaults do a b=1 c=0
+set divideAndAddWithDefaults to a b=1 c=0
   add (divide a b) c

 ; ERROR: You must use the exact set of arguments.